 The Power of Painting Self-Portraits

-As an artist, and especially as a woman artist, creating a self-portrait is the most powerful thing you can do for your personal artistic development, your career, and your place in history.
+As an artist, and especially for woman artists, creating a self-portrait is the most powerful thing you can do for your personal artistic development, your career, and your place in history.

 In terms of the scope of human history and the total number of humans who have lived on our planet, very few have had the opportunity to cultivate the skills and nurture the talents necessary to create a self-portrait.
 Self-portraits done from life hold a particular fascination, as we look into the eyes of the artist just as they looked into their own eyes.